 It is the same in presentations when the presenter doesn’t tell the audience where they are going and how they will get there.
 Without a clear goal and an agenda of steps along the journey, the audience is unsure if they want to take this journey to an unknown destination.
 Their response?
 Ask questions.
 In the case of executives who need certain information from a presenter, the questions are specifically about the topic they need to know about.
 They won’t wait to see if the presenter might address their topic, they want to know the answer.

 By stating a goal and giving an agenda at the start of the presentation, you let the audience know what is coming up.
 They now have context for what will come and they know that their topic will be addressed during the presentation.
 The anxiety is reduced because it is no longer an unknown journey.
 This requires you to have planned your content in advance, not just grabbed slides from other files and hope that the audience figures it out.
-I suggest you use a GPS approach to planning your presentation as outlined in this article.
+I suggest you use a GPS approach to planning your presentation as outlined in my book GPS for Presentations.

 In planning your presentations, reduce the potential anxiety of the audience about the journey by starting with an outline of the journey.
 This will reduce the interruptions you get early in the presentation and help you deliver the important messages with the proper context and sequence.